UMM-CSci-3601-S17/lab1-on-html-and-css-lab1-omegasquad/README.md

 # CSCI 3601 Lab #1 - HTML and CSS Lab
-In this lab you will learn to create a simple website using HTML and CSS, following best practices and using validated code, all while maintaining good version control using WebStorm's git/GitHub integreation.
+In this lab you will learn to create a simple website using HTML and CSS, following best practices and using validated code, all while maintaining good version control using WebStorm's git/GitHub integration.

 Your specific tasks for this lab can be found in the [LABTASKS.md](LABTASKS.md) file in this repository.